-1. One Shorebird Monitor is on site every day and monitors every pair unless weather prevents it.
+1. Two Shorebird Monitors are on site every day and monitors every pair unless weather prevents it.

-- Daily site visit forms are filled out as well as nest attempt and nest failure forms for each nest.
+2. Daily site visit forms are filled out as well as nest attempt and nest failure forms for each nest.
 Census forms are filled out and turned into the state at the end of the season.
 Maps are updated in each gatehouse to keep all staff informed.
-Field books are kept by each Shorebird Monitor to keep a detailed account of each day. - 3.
-Staffing levels and qualifications
+Field books are kept by each Shorebird Monitor to keep a detailed account of each day.

+3. Staffing levels and qualifications